random-access-storage/random-access-file-reader/README.md

 #### `var file = raf(browserFile)`

 Create a new instance.
 Accepts a browser file object.
-The file object has an [abstract-random-access](https://github.com/juliangruber/abstract-random-access) compliant API interface.
+The file object has an [random-access-storage](https://github.com/random-access-storage/random-access-storage) compliant API interface.
 Note that it is readonly so writes will fail.

-#### `file.length`

-Contains the byte length of the file.

 ## License